a00512098/week3daily3/README.md

 # Week 3 Daily 3

 This app lets the user view a list of animals and add more animals to it.
+When clicking on an animal it shows you the details of the animal.
+And when you swipe that animal, it is deleted from the database.

 Main Activity | Create animal | Animal Created | Animal Details | Animal Deleted
 --- | --- | --- | --- | ---